 I’ve been using planners for almost a decade now and it’s safe to say that I am truly obsessed.
 I even went as far as to create my own printable planner that was fully customised to the things that happen in my life, with a focus on Self Care.

-Colour coding is something I have never been able to stick at because I usually forget what colours go where.
+Colour coding is something I had never been able to stick at because I usually forget what colours go where.
 All that has changed!
 In October 2016 I started a bullet journal, which taught me the basics of using symbols and colour codes and ended up helping me skyrocket my productivity.

 You can obviously create your own colour key/legend for whatever you write about or tasks you tend to do the most each week.

 Popular examples of things to Colour Code In Your Planner: